 Heat is hard on us.
 It makes it difficult to work, decreases our productivity, and even sleep doesn't bring relief.
 And if you live or work in a small room that warms up much quicker and where air circulation is significantly worse than in large spaces, the hot season becomes a real challenge to survive.

 So, what are the best ways of fighting the heat and cooling a small room?
-Let's find out the tried and tested ways of cooling a room without AC.
+Let's find out the tried and tested ways to cool down a room without AC.

 - Close the Curtains During the Day, and Use Dark Ones